MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/run-python-using-t-sql.md

 + From a [remote Python client](../python/setup-python-client-tools-sql.md), connect to SQL Server, and execute code using the SQL Server as the compute context.
 This requires [revoscalepy](../python/what-is-revoscalepy.md).

-The primary goal of this exercise is to ensure that you can use Python in a stored procedure.
+The following exercise is focused on the first interaction model: how to pass Python code to a stored procedure.

 1. Run some simple code to see how data is passed back and forth between SQL Server and Python.